What are the signs & symptoms that develop in affected dogs?

 Affected dogs will first show a cloudy haze in their pupil that becomes progressively more milky blue to crystalline in appearance.
 Vision will become progressively worse, and dogs may start bumping into furniture, be more hesitant on steps, and run into walls or doorways.

 When do signs and symptoms develop?

-While cataracts are typically a disease of the aged dog and can be associated with other eye diseases (these would be termed secondary cataracts), mutations in the HSF4 gene cause cataracts to form at an accelerated rate in comparatively young dogs (approximately 15 months).
+While cataracts are typically a disease of the aged dog and can be associated with other eye diseases (these would be termed secondary cataracts), mutations in the HSF4 gene cause cataracts to form at an accelerated rate in comparatively young dogs (approximately 2-7 years of age).